-The automated tasks are described in "taskgroup Object" on page 157.
+The automated tasks are described in "taskgroup Object" on page 164.

-DMAPI PROBE Must Be Enabled for SLES 10 Nodes When Using CXFS sysctl -w fs.xfs.probe_dmapi=1
+DMAPI PROBE Must Be Enabled for SLES 10 or SLES 11 Nodes When Using CXFS sysctl -w fs.xfs.probe_dmapi=1

-By default, DMAPI is turned off on SLES 10 systems.
-To mount CXFS filesystems on a SLES 10 client-only node with the dmi mount option, you must set ${\tt DMAPI_PROBE="yes"} \ in \ the \ / {\tt etc/sysconfig/sysctl} \ file \ on \ the \ node. \ Changes to the file will processed on the next reboot.$
+By default, DMAPI is turned off on SLES 10 and SLES 11 systems.
+To mount CXFS filesystems on a SLES 10 or SLES 11 client-only node with the dmi mount option, you must set DMAPI_PROBE="yes" in the /etc/sysconfig/sysctl file on the node.
+Changes to the file will processed on the next reboot.

-After setting that system configuration file, you can immediately enable DMAPI by executing the following:
+After setting that system configuration file, you can immediately enable DMAPI for the current boot session by executing the following: